wp-plugins/mykraft-responsive-video-shortcode/README.txt

 ==Description==

 Mykraft Responsive Video Shortcode Plugin is a simple way to add responsive video to your WordPress pages using editor button that inserts responsive video short-code.
+Manual:
+1. Copy video URL
+2. Paste video URL in page editor
+3. When WordPress converts video URL into Video Box - click on video once to select it
+4. Click Responsive Video Shortcode editor button
+5. Video box will be converted back to URL - inside a shortcode
+6. Update your post

 ==Features==